 A huge thank you to the grown ups for supporting us in church today.
 It was lovely to have so many of our St John's Family with us in Church.

 For information regarding COVID-19 guidance, please see our new section in KEY INFORMATION.
-Information will be updated as new guidance becomes available.
+Here you will find our risk assessment for whole school opening as well as other important information.
+This section will be updated as new guidance becomes available.
 Please check back frequently to stay up to date.